 For many years Mathilde was read aloud mom at the school of her children, on Tuesdays.
 She didn't read to her own children, but to pupils who had trouble reading or who lacked vocabulary.
-"Reading with a child is a unique moment with a child.
+"Reading with children is a unique moment.
 You teach them to develop their fantasy.
 Only yesterday I was reading The Chronicles of Narnia with (princess) Eléonore.
-We've been at it for 6 months and we've nearly finished the 4th book of the series.
+We've been reading the books for the past 6 months and we've nearly finished the 4th book of the series.
 A nine year old would never take the time for this by herself: the vocabulary is too heavy and there are so many descriptive parts about landscapes and emotions.
 The books evoke the good and the bad through imagination and adventure.
 Like children who step into a painting...
 Wonderful!
 As a reward I promised Eléonore we'll watch the films after we've read the books."

 1. Mazzel tov - Margot Vanderstraeten